Ski-touring at Mount Decoeli

 Disclaimer: please take appropriate precautions for skating on any lake, these areas are not supervised or maintained, all activities are undertaken at own risk, and should be taken with this season’s weather history in mind – ice can pose a danger.

-- A small area has been cleared at Pine Lake in front of the beach/recreation area for ice skating or hockey.
+- Some years a small area is cleared at Pine Lake in front of the beach/recreation area for ice skating or hockey.

 - Kathleen Lake in front of the parking area/picnic shelter.
-The small amount of snow on the lake has not been cleared, but has been lovely for skating.
+If small amount of snow on the lake has been cleared, it can be lovely for skating.

-The Haines Junction area has not received a lot of snowfall yet this year, but areas that people are finding good X-country ski conditions include:
+The Haines Junction area has variable snowpack in Nov-Dec, but areas that people may find good X-country ski conditions include: